Skip to main content

 What are Entities and Aggregates?

 Entities and Aggregates are domain objects defined by their identity, not by their attributes.
 Two objects with the same attributes but different IDs are considered distinct objects.
-The main difference lies in their architectural role:
+The main difference lies in their architectural role, not in their change tracking implementation:

-• Entity: Domain object with identity that lives inside an Aggregate
+• Entity: Domain object with identity that normally lives inside an Aggregate

-• Aggregate: Root entity that defines a consistency boundary and controls access to all entities within it
+• Aggregate: Root entity that defines a consistency boundary and is the entry point for repositories and domain events

 Entity